About the Plenary Session

 Tyndall National Institute

 Abstract: Integrated power management and vertical power delivery are becoming essential for power delivery for high performance processors and AI engines.
 This is facilitating the concept of granular power whereby large arrays of dc-dc converters are integrated within the processor package platform thereby enabling dramatic reduction in overall system energy.
-This paradigm shift is being enabled by the miniaturisation of magnetic inductors using thin-film magnetic films on silicon and PCB-embedded structures to replace bulky wire-wound devices.
+This paradigm shift is being enabled by the miniaturization of magnetic inductors using thin-film magnetic films on silicon and PCB-embedded structures to replace bulky wire-wound devices.
 This talk will discuss the commercial emergence of magnetics-on-silicon technology (MagIC) and associated PCB-embedded magnetics technologies which are enabling Power Supply on Chip and Power Supply in Package platforms.
 The various integrated magnetic technologies will be introduced along with their relative performance capabilities.
-The talk will also discuss the need for the parallel development and utilisation of Heterogeneous Integration and Chiplet platforms for 2.5D and 3D packaging of integrated power as evidenced in the EU and the USA Chips Acts.
+The talk will also discuss the need for the parallel development and utilization of Heterogeneous Integration and Chiplet platforms for 2.5D and 3D packaging of integrated power as evidenced in the EU and the USA CHIPS Acts.
 Key challenges still to be addressed, both from a technology and supply-chain perspective, will also be presented.

 Prof. Cian Ó Mathúna is Director of Integrated Power and Energy Systems Research at Ireland’s Tyndall National Institute, University College Cork.
-His team’s research, into the miniaturisation and integration of magnetics onto silicon, has contributed to disruptive developments of integrated power management for processors in portable and high performance computing.
+His team’s research, into the miniaturization and integration of magnetics onto silicon, has contributed to disruptive developments of integrated power management for processors in portable and high performance computing.
 Using semiconductor fabrication of thin-film magnetics, the team have made bulky magnetic components disappear onto silicon chips.
 Called “MagIC”, Tyndall’s magnetics-on-silicon technology has been licensed to global electronics companies and foundries.
 In 2008, Cian founded the International Workshop on Power Supply on Chip (PwrSoC), now a flagship event for IEEE PELS and PSMA.
 Through his leadership, and his collaborations with world-leading industry players in Europe, USA and Asia, Ó Mathúna has influenced the emergence of global supply-chains for PwrSoC that has seen high-volume production of magnetics-on-silicon in commercial product.
-Cian is an IEEE Fellow and, in 2021, received the IEEE PELS Technical Achievement Award for Integration and Miniaturisation of Switching Power Converters and also received an EARTO (European Association of Research and Technology Organisations) Impact Innovation Award.
+Cian is an IEEE Fellow and, in 2021, received the IEEE PELS Technical Achievement Award for Integration and Miniaturization of Switching Power Converters and also received an EARTO (European Association of Research and Technology Organizations) Impact Innovation Award.

 *speakers, times, and topics subject to change.